FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 <blockquote class="reaction"><div class="reaction_text">Having implemented it multiple times over the years, I'll also share some juicy secrets I have never read anywhere before.</div><img class="kiwi" src="/assets/kiwis/book.svg"></blockquote>

 ## The Setup
 To understand the Anti-Aliasing algorithms, we will implement them along the way!
 That's what the WebGL + Source code boxes are for.
 Each [WebGL canvas](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL) draws a moving circle.
 Anti-Aliasing cannot be fully understood with just images, movement is *essential* to see pixel crawling and sub-pixel filtering.
 The red box shows part of the circle's border with 4x zoom.
-Rendering is done at **native** resolution of your device, without scaling, essential to judge Anti-aliasing properly.
+Rendering is done without scaling at **native** resolution of your device, essential to judge Anti-aliasing properly.
 Results will depend on screen resolution.
 <blockquote class="reaction"><div class="reaction_text">Please pixel-peep and judge sharpness and aliasing closely.
 Resolution of your screen too high to see aliasing?
 Lower the resolution with the following buttons, which will <a href="https://tanalin.com/en/articles/integer-scaling/">integer-scale</a> the rendering.</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>

 <script src="utility.js"></script>